Benefit-cost analysis tool (IRP2-WP3)

 Managers who wish to understand BCA better.
 For this group, the aim is for them to become well-informed and effective purchasers of BCA services.

 The BCA Tool is part of a broader package of economic tools and resources, known as INFFEWS (Investment Framework For Economics of Water Sensitive cities).
-Another component of INFFEWS is the benefit-transfer tool, which provides information about monetary-equivalent values of non-financial benefits generated by investments in water-sensitive cities.
+Another component of INFFEWS is the Value Tool, which provides information about monetary-equivalent values of non-financial benefits generated by investments in water-sensitive cities.
+A set of guidelines have been developed to assist the user in using the tool and conducting benefit transfer.

 INFFEWS BCA Tool (beta version)